Hello! I’m a backend developer on the Wadiz Funding Development Team.

 2023-12-28 13:46:27.408 [wadiz] Call finished successfully

-Why can't the server filter it?
+Why can't the server filter this?

-"Could the most trustworthy person actually be the problem?
-The moment I stopped believing that wasn't the case, total chaos ensued.
-That's why I started investigating frantically."
+Could the most trustworthy person actually be the problem?
+The moment I stopped believing that couldn't be true, everything fell into chaos.
+That's why I started investigating everything in sight.

 1) Is it because I didn't set a pessimistic lock?
 NO